chabad360/hugo-gh-pages/README.md

   </p>

   <h1>
-    🚀 Build and Publish Your Hugo Site to GitHub Pages 🚀
+  Build and Publish Your Hugo Site to GitHub Pages
   </h1>

   <h3>
     <a href="https://github.com/gohugoio/hugo">
-      gohugoio/hugo: The world’s fastest framework for building websites.
+      🚀 gohugoio/hugo: The world’s fastest framework for building websites 🚀
     </a>
   </h3>